While performance reviews might not be everyone’s favorite process, we cannot ignore the value to be gained from them when approached properly.

 6. Set clear next steps

-At the close of the review, summarize key points and agreements to ensure you both leave with shared clarity.
+At the close of the review, summarize key points and agreements to ensure you both leave with shared clarity and an understanding of what happens next.

 Translate broader feedback into concrete goals or development actions with timelines and clear measures of success, making sure they tie back to team or company priorities where possible.